rehamYahia/RecipsAPP/README.md

 ### The first screen is the splash screen:
 ### The second screen is the home screen:
 ![p2](https://github.com/rehamYahia/RecipsAPP/assets/63594588/570afe69-4299-4808-8945-67ae2d77ddca)
-## This screen contains a search bar to search for category names and get all meals of this category and contain two recycler view the first recycler view displays the category name and the second display all meals of the specific category.
+## This screen contains a search bar to search for category names and get all meals of this category and contain two recyclers view the first recycler view displays the category name and the second display all meals of the specific category.

-### The third screen is the details screen:
+## The third screen is the details screen:
   ![p1](https://github.com/rehamYahia/RecipsAPP/assets/63594588/43891cba-7b31-407f-929a-980c85bb4165)
-  ## This screen containsCollapsingg Toolbar that contains the meal image and alldescriptionsn of this meal.
+  ## This screen containsCollapsingg Toolbar that contains the meal image and all descriptions of this meal.